Bandyukov/TheMoviesApp/README.md

 # TheMoviesApp
 In this application you can take a look at list of movies ordered by popularity, rating etc

+### Brief description
+- Built an Android Kotlin Application to follow the latest news in the filmindustry

+- Applicatian has an infinity scroll

+- The Movie Database API was implemented

 ### There are some screens from the app